Tom O'Higgins: Political career

-O'Higgins's political career began during the 1943 Irish general election when he unsuccessfully stood on behalf of Fine Gael in the Dublin City South constituency.
+O'Higgins's political career began during the 1943 Irish general election when he unsuccessfully stood on behalf of Fine Gael in the Dublin South constituency.
 O'Higgins did not stand in the snap general election of 1944, instead choosing to campaign on behalf of his father.
 However, at this time he founded the "Central Branch" of Fine Gael which gathered younger members of the party together.
 Additionally, O'Higgins also began to write for the policy review magazine The Forum.

 O'Higgins first's successful campaign saw him securing the Leix–Offaly constituency at the 1948 general election, an area once previously represented by his father.
 On the same day his brother, Michael O'Higgins, was also elected a TD.

 In 1950, O'Higgins was one of eight members of the Oireachtas chosen to represent Ireland on the Council of Europe; it was the start of a lifetime interest in European politics.